Three Meals for Two People

 Sprinkle with basil and serve with soft, warm bread.

+Make sure you DO NOT STIR in the ricotta cheese, as it will make the sauce grainy and a pink mess.
 Plus the ricotta gives it a nice presentation, once it melts.